The wrong way to scale up Cassandra DB when secondary indexes are in place

-This concept about PK and the replication factor is very important to understand about how scale your Cassandra cluster when your application is under high load conditions.
+This concept about PK and the replication factor is very important to understand about how to scale your Cassandra cluster when your application is under high load conditions.

 Cassandra has also the concept of secondary indexes.
-In relational databases, you could have many indexes in a given table, the cost about have a secondary index is associated with write operations, not for read operations.
+In relational databases, you could have many indexes in a given table, the cost of have a secondary index is associated with write operations, not for read operations.
 In Cassandra this is not true.

 Secondary indexes in Cassandra could be useful and tempting when your data model changed and you need to query based on a new column.

 In that way, with a secondary index, you could run a query like that:

 SELECT * FROM my_table WHERE SECONDARY_INDEX = ‘value’;